 Image via Martha Stewart

-Dam / Blood – I bought Kosher for Passover strawberry-flavored jello powder, placed a teaspoon in each of the kids’ glasses, then poured water into their glass – voila!
+Dam / Blood – I make up little mini containers of Passover strawberry-flavored jello – voila!
 “Blood”.
 Check your Passover aisles at the grocery store – you should be able to find some strawberry or cherry jello.
+(There are 100 containers in a package, so these will last you for quite a few years!)

-Kinim / Lice – I used little silver confetti, which we had with our gift wrapping supplies.
+Kinim / Lice –I used little silver confetti, which we had with our gift wrapping supplies.
+But these “Creepy Ants” might do a good job of standing in for lice.

-Arbe / Locust — I bought two dozen plastic bugs from OTC, but this Melissa & Doug plastic insect set from Amazon for $6.99 looks a lot friendlier than our scary insects (which actually did scare my daughter — oops!).
+Arbe / Locust – I originally bought a dozen plastic locus, but this Melissa & Doug plastic insect set from Amazon looks a lot friendlier than our plastic locus (which actually did scare my daughter — oops!).

-I just tossed these out onto the table as we read out each plague, but I like Martha Stewart’s idea to give each child (& adult?!) their own “makot bag”.
-(Leave it to Martha to one-up the seder shtick!!!)
-If you’re having a large crowd, you could even use the bags as the name cards.
-Of course, my kids wouldn’t be able to wait on opening theirs – so we’d have to hold off.
+As for how we “presented” the plagues, I just toss these out onto the table as we read out each plague, but I like Martha Stewart’s idea to give each child (& adult?!) their own “makot bag”.
+It could even do double-duty as your place setting.
+Of course, I don’t think my kids and nephews and nieces would be able to wait on opening theirs.

 I am going out on a limb this year and plan to add some beets to my matzah ball soup.
 Soup will be red (for dam).
 I will let you know how it turns out.